bazelbuild/starlark/users.md

    Kubernetes objects as Protocol Buffers.
 *  [lucicfg](https://chromium.googlesource.com/infra/luci/luci-go/+/refs/heads/master/lucicfg/doc/README.md)
    from Chromium CI is a tool for generating low-level configuration files from Starlark.
+*  [Pixlet](https://github.com/tidbyt/pixlet) is a runtime and UX toolkit for generating animations for small LED displays, such as [Tidbyt](https://tidbyt.com/).
+Starlark is used to write applets whose outputs are WebP animations.
 *  [qri](http://qri.io/) is versioned, scriptable, exportable,
    collaborative datasets.
 It uses Starlark to [describe transformations](https://qri.io/docs/reference/starlark_syntax/).
 *  [Skycfg](https://github.com/stripe/skycfg) is a library for Starlark to